domlet/map-FA25-die/README.md

 I built this because I wanted to show the places that meant something to me, also the places I would go to relax.

-I set these goals for my product:

-1. Families/guardians should **have detailed knowledge** of posible dangerous student activities.
-2. Students should **practice engaging** with visualized spatial data to **independently answer their own questions** about each day's location, duration, elevation, Points of Interest, or itinerary.

 ## Tech stack